kritisen/kritisen.github.io/_posts/2015-09-15-iPython notebook clashing with Chrome Vimium.md

+---
+layout: post
+title: iPython notebook clashing with Chrome Vimium
+published: true
+---

-﻿## iPython notebook clashing with Chrome Vimium
+## iPython notebook clashing with Chrome Vimium

 I started using [iPython Notebook](http://ipython.org/notebook.html) from Chrome at port http://localhost:8890/ and found that the keyboard shortcuts were not working.